ParAlg/blellochfest/index.md

 <b>Parallel Hierarchical Agglomerative Graph Clustering</b> <em>([Laxman Dhulipala][laxman])</em>

 <b> Abstract:</b>
 I will share some recent work on designing practical parallel algorithms for hierarchical agglomerative graph clustering.
 Although the problem is P-complete, we give a near-linear work RNC algorithm for a natural approximate version of the problem that can quickly process massive graphs.
-Along the way I will talk about some stories from working with Guy about algorithm engineering, work-efficiency, and the value of hard problems.
+Along the way I will talk about some stories from working with Guy.

 <b>The Yug of Guy, and A Trifle</b> <em>([Siddhartha Chatterjee][sid])</em>